 A dataset locator helps find the location of the dataset.
 Examples of locators are URL addresses, directories, or registered locators.
 A registered locator is a unique code that points to the specific dataset that is usually separate from the metadata.
 Examples of data locators are DOI (Digital Object Identifier), ARK (Archival Resource Key), Handles, URLs, PURL, XRI.
 See Preserve > Persistent Identifiers for more information.

-Examples Data Citations for USGS released data
+Example Data Citations for USGS Released Data

-Example Data Citation for non-USGS data
+Example Data Citation for Non-USGS Data

 The following example of a dataset citation is from the Earth Science and Information Partners (ESIP).

 Zwally, H.J., R. Schutz, C. Bentley, J. Bufton, T. Herring, J. Minster, J. Spinhirne, and R. Thomas.
 2003.
 GLAS/ICESat L1A Global Altimetry Data V018, 15 October to 18 November 2003.
 National Snow and Ice Data Center. dataset accessed 2011-07-21 at doi:10.3334/NSIDC/gla01.